apache/opendal/docs/services/azblob.md

-# Use azblob as backend
+# Azblob

-[azblob.rs](azblob.rs) provides a detailed examples for using azblob as backend.
+These docs provide a detailed examples for using azblob as backend.

 This example has native support for Azure Storage Simulator [Azurite](https://github.com/Azure/Azurite).
 All value will fall back to Azurite default settings.